-- 1. Only 1 forward pass, thrown from behind the line of scrimmage, is permitted each offensive play.
-The ball must be released prior to crossing the line of scrimmage.
-There can be unlimited backward passes behind the line of scrimmage. - Passes may be thrown backwards behind the line of scrimmage. - There is no intentional grounding.
+- There is no intentional grounding.
 The quarterback may throw the ball anywhere across the line of scrimmage to avoid a sack. - All forward passes that do not cross the line of scrimmage are illegal forward passes, unless touched by a defender.
 All forward passes must go beyond the line of scrimmage. - 2.
 Shovel passes are allowed and must be a forward pass, from behind the line of scrimmage, and received beyond the line of scrimmage. - 3.
 The quarterback has a 7 second "pass clock."
 If a pass is not thrown within 7 seconds, the play is dead, the down counts and the ball is returned to the line of scrimmage.
-Once the ball is handed off, pitched or lateraled behind the line of scrimmage, the 7 second rule is no longer in effect. - If the QB is standing in the end zone at the end of the 7 second clock, the ball is returned to the line of scrimmage (LOS). - If the quarterback throws the ball and then catches it, the play is dead and treated like an incomplete pass.
+Once the ball is handed off, pitched or lateraled behind the line of scrimmage, the 7 second rule is no longer in effect. - If the QB is standing in the end zone at the end of the 7 second clock, the ball is returned to the line of scrimmage (LOS) and it will be the next down. - If the quarterback throws the ball and then catches it, the play is dead and treated like an incomplete pass.